 Although their tails are long and their ears are big and floppy, it’s not uncommon to see them with docked tails and cropped ears as well.

-Siberian Huskies look like small wolves, and their peculiar coat pattern helps protect them from getting mistaken as wolves and killed.
+Siberian Huskies look like small wolves, and their peculiar coat pattern helps protect them from getting mistaken as wolves.
 They have triangular, upright ears and bushy tails — which they sometimes wrap around their snouts for warmth.

 Their eyes are hazel, black, or blue.
 Sometimes, they’re heterochromatic, meaning one eye is of a different color than the other.